1MuhammadFarhanAslam/Python/03_Machine Learning/Readme.md

 # In a Slightly More Formal Way

 > **Machine Learning** is the method of making a machine smart enough to learn from data, so that it can make decisions or predictions on new data without being explicitly programmed for each scenario.
+"Machine Learning is the art of training a machine through data, so that it becomes smart enough to handle new situations and make decisions — just like how a mother says: 'Learn, my child, understand the colors of the world'."

 ---